Lombiq/Hastlayer-SDK/Docs/Benchmarks.md

 Here you can find some measurements of execution times of various algorithms on different platforms.
 Note:

 - Measurements were made with binaries built in Release mode.
+- Measurements were always taken from the second or third run of the application to disregard initialization time.
 - Figures are rounded to the nearest integer.
 - Speed and power advantage means the execution time and power consumption advantage of the Hastlayer-accelerated FPGA implementation.
 E.g. a 100% speed advantage means that the Hastlayer-accelerated implementation took half the time to finish than the original CPU one.
 - Degree of parallelism indicates the level of parallelization in the algorithm (typically the number of concurrent `Task`s).
 For details on these check out the source of the respective algorithm (these are all classes in the Hastlayer SDK's solution).
 Note that the degree of parallelism, as indicated, differs between platforms.
 On every platform the highest possible parallelism was used (so CPUs were under full load and thus peak power consumption can be reasonably assumed).